marcelladane/NF_nextflow_pipeline/documentation/LLM_Usage_Documentation.md

 ### 3. **Assistency to troubleshooting when error happened**
 - Issue with installation of fastqc and multiqc required fast help on code troubleshoot due to shortage of time for assignment
 - AI generated code to troubleshoot installation of fastqc and multiqc and track error
-- Error running fly and assistance to edit code - since it is the first time I use the tool (I didn´t work with pipelines for nanopore before, so assistance to run flye was needed since I didn´t have time enough to evaluate the full documentation and understand all requirements in depth).
+- Error running flye and assistance to edit code - since it is the first time I use the tool (I didn´t work with pipelines for nanopore before, so assistance to run flye was needed since I didn´t have time enough to evaluate the full documentation and understand all requirements in depth).
+- Issue to setup the mock DB for abricate.
+After figuring that we had a Klebsiella DNA (I took a portion of the contig file from SPAdes and blasted in NCBI to see which bacteria was), I needed to create a new DB specific to get some hits.
+Because with the very generic DB I got zero hits.
+Used AI to help me create a new DB specific to Klebsiella to ensure pipeline execution.

 ## Key Discussion Points & Prompts